fastapi/fastapi/docs/en/docs/advanced/testing-asynchronously.md

 {!../../../docs_src/testing_asynchronously/test_main.py!}
 ```

 This marker tells pytest that this test function should be called asynchronously.
-Note that the test function is now `async def` instead of just `def`.
+Note that the test function is now `async def` instead of just `def` as before when using the `TestClient`.

 ```Python hl_lines="10 11"
 {!../../../docs_src/testing_asynchronously/test_main.py!}